 Growth

-Covering six years of business progress, the 2019 Worker Cooperative State of the Sector is a report on worker-owned business in the United States.
+Covering two years of business progress, the 2021 Worker Cooperative State of the Sector is a report on worker-owned and democratic workplaces in the United States.
 This report is a co-production of Democracy at Work Institute and the US Federation of Worker Cooperatives.
 The report draws upon the latest developments in the field and deepens our understanding of the sector.

 Raising Our Future Together: How Cooperatives Can Create Better, More Affordable Child Care in NYC